siam-ukie/siam-ukie.github.io/content/student_chapters.md

 ## Current Chapters

-In the UK and Republic of Ireland, there are currently 19 Student Chapters, who organise their own local events, and there is also a SIAM National Student Chapter Conference (SNSCC) organised every year.
+There are currently 19 Student Chapters in the UK and Republic of Ireland.
+Active chapters organise their own local events, and every year one chapter hosts the SIAM National Student Chapter Conference (SNSCC).

 + [University of Bath](https://people.bath.ac.uk/sg968/SIAM.html) (England)
 + University of Cambridge (England)